Therapy Type: Immunotherapy (active) (timeline)

 A peer-reviewed paper on preclinical studies in small animals, baboons, and macaques reported that the vaccine generated N-terminal anti-Aβ antibodies, which neutralized Aβ toxicity and promoted plaque clearance.
 The paper also claimed that the vaccine evoked no anti-Aβ cellular responses in a transgenic mouse model for AD, and that both acute and chronic dosing were safe and well-tolerated in cynomolgus macaques (Wang et al., 2007).

-Clinicaltrials.gov lists a 2010/2011 Phase 1 safety, tolerability, and immunogenicity trial that was conducted in 19 people with mild to moderate Alzheimer's disease, 14 of whom continued into a long-term follow-up study.
+Clinicaltrials.gov lists a 2010/2011 Phase 1 safety, tolerability, and immunogenicity trial that evaluated three doses of UB-311 in 19 people with mild to moderate Alzheimer's disease, 14 of whom continued into a long-term follow-up study.
 At two sites in Taiwan, three shots were administered intramuscularly at baseline, four weeks, and 12 weeks; the follow-up study observed participants out to 48 weeks.
-Results are not published in PubMed; however, a conference news story claims the vaccine was safe, well-tolerated, and produced a specific antibody response in all participants tested.
-This news report contains details about dosing, post-injection antibody titers, and other details (see Apr 2013 Medscape Medical News).
+Results were reported to have shown that the vaccine was safe and well-tolerated, with the most common adverse events being injection site swelling and agitation.
+UB-311 produced a specific antibody response in all participants tested (Wang et al., 2017).
+At CTAD 2017, company scientists claimed the elicited antibodies bound Aβ oligomers, fibrils and plaques, but not monomers.
+They reported no amyloid-related imaging abnormalities after vaccination (Dec 2017 conference news).

-In October 2015, a Phase 2 trial at four sites in Taiwan started enrolling 45 people with a clinical diagnosis of mild Alzheimer's disease, a MMSE between 20 and 26, and a CDR of 0.5 or 1.
-This study compares two dosing regimens—three priming shots followed by two boosters, and three priming shots followed by four boosters—to placebo.
-Besides the primary outcomes of safety/tolerability and immunogenicity, this study also assesses cognitive, functional, global, and neuropsychiatric outcomes.
-It is set to run through 2017.
+In October 2015, a Phase 2 trial at four sites in Taiwan started enrolling 43 people with a diagnosis of mild Alzheimer's disease confirmed by amyloid PET, an MMSE between 20 and 26, and a CDR of 0.5 or 1.
+This study compared two dosing regimens—three priming shots followed by two boosters, and three priming shots followed by four boosters—to placebo, administered over 60 weeks.
+Besides primary outcomes of safety/tolerability and immunogenicity, this study also assessed cognitive, functional, global, and neuropsychiatric outcomes 18 weeks after the last dose.
+A safety extension began in August 2018, with 34 participants receiving three or five additional vaccinations over 96 weeks.

 For all English-language clinical studies, see clinicaltrials.gov.